MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 * The TouchOSC setup file I use for this project is included in the "TouchOSC" directory, if you have the touch OSC app you can just install this into it and it should work for you.
 There is a readme inside the TouchOSC directory with a screenshot of the layout and a description of the OSC messages I use in case you want to setup some other OSC controler to send them.

 # Features

-Keep in mind all these are subject to change!

 * Keyboard, mouse and Vive commands go through Edit->Project Settings->Engine->Input so they can be changed.
 You can change the keyboard key functions and the speed of movement on this page.
 You can also add support for any input device you have by adding it here, this would include things like PC game controllers, joysticks and VR controllers.